Consensys/doc.orion/docs/Configuring-Orion/Using-PostgreSQL.md

 # Store Information with PostgreSQL

-PostgreSQL is an object-relational database management system you can use to store key values for Orion.
+PostgreSQL is an object-relational database you can use to store private transaction payloads for Orion.
+Consider using this option as an aid in [disaster recovery](Disaster-Recovery.md).

 ## Prerequisites